How we are tackling food waste

 Independent Limited Assurance – Deloitte LLP

-Deloitte LLP has been engaged in 2022 to provide independent assurance over the food waste intensity metric in accordance with the International Standard for Assurance Engagements 3000 (“ISAE 3000”).
-Deloitte’s full qualified assurance opinion, which includes details of the selected information assured, can be found for years pertaining to 2017-2021 here, and unqualified opinion for 2022 here.
+Deloitte LLP has been engaged to provide independent assurance over the food waste intensity metric using the symbol Δ in accordance with the International Standard for Assurance Engagements 3000 (“ISAE 3000”).
+Deloitte’s unqualified/qualified assurance opinion, which includes details of the selected information assured, can be found for years pertaining to 2017-2021 here, unqualified opinion for 2022 here, qualified opinion for 2023 here and unqualified opinion for 2024 here.